rccordell/s19rm/_posts/2019-01-09-Lab1-Markdown.md

 1. You have less granular control over the appearance of your text than you would in a full featured word processor.
 In order to ensure the flexibility and durability of Markdown, its grammar is relatively constrained.
 While you can indicate text should be `bold` or formatted in a `numbered list` using Markdown, for instance, you could indicate that one paragraph's font should be 2 points larger than another.
 2. You typically have to convert Markdown files into another format before publication.
 This is not *quite* true on the web, where some frameworks like GitHub Pages can understand Markdown (as expressed in a Jekyll website) directly, but usually the production stage for a Markdown document involves converting your `md` file into another format, thus converting Markdown's structural encoding into actual stylistic representation.

-## Markdown References
+### Markdown References

 Below I will describe the most common Markdown syntax, but for additional reference you can consult:

 + The [Markdown Wikipedia page](https://en.wikipedia.org/wiki/Markdown), which includes a very handy chart of the syntax.
 + John Gruber's [introduction to Markdown](https://daringfireball.net/projects/markdown/syntax).
 Gruber developed the standard and knows what he's talking about!
 + This [interactive Markdown tutorial](http://www.markdowntutorial.com/), which will teach you the syntax in a few minutes.
-+ You can also download [the Markdown version of this page](https://github.com/rccordell/rccordell.github.io/blob/master/_posts/2018-11-08-Jekyll-GitHubPages-workshop.md) if you'd like to compare what you see in your browser with the marked-up text that created it (click the `Raw` button to see the Markdown without GitHub's styling).
++ You can also download [the Markdown versions of our class website pages](https://github.com/rccordell/s19rm) (all generated directly from Markdown) or [the Markdown for this very lab](https://github.com/rccordell/s19rm/blob/master/_posts/2019-01-09-Lab1-Markdown.md) if you'd like to compare what you see in your browser with the marked-up text that created it (click the `Raw` button to see the Markdown [without GitHub's styling](https://raw.githubusercontent.com/rccordell/s19rm/master/_posts/2019-01-09-Lab1-Markdown.md)).

 In short, in Markdown your text will not include any visible stylistic variations such as italics or bold text; Markdown is a *plain text* format.
 However, many Markdown Editors will be able to preview the way your documents will look like when they're styled.

-## Applications for Writing in Markdown
+### Applications for Writing in Markdown

 One advantage to this flat-text format is that you can write valid Markdown in many, many editors, including the free text editors (such as TextEdit on the Mac or Wordpad on the PC) that come with most computers.
 You can also write in Markdown in some rich text editors such as [Scrivener](https://www.literatureandlatte.com/scrivener.php), though their support for the standard can be uneven.

 There are many dedicated Markdown composition applications with additional features, such as syntax highlighting or the ability to preview what your documents.

-### Free Markdown Applications:
+#### Free Markdown Applications:

 + [Macdown](http://macdown.uranusjr.com/) (Mac)
 + [Mou](http://25.io/mou/) (Mac)